kgunadhi/DiscountDiscover/README.md

 * Profile
     * Upload profile photo
     * View and change preferences
-* Stream - Nearby Stores
+* Stream - Nearby Deals
-    * User can see a list of all stores within a certain radius that fit their preferences
+    * User can see a list of all deals within a certain radius that fit their preferences
 * Map View
     * Stores with deals are marked
 * Detail - Deals